-We are very excited to announce this week’s instalment of the HR Passion Series!
+We are very excited to announce this week’s installment of the HR Passion Series.

 1. What was your journey coming up to your current HR role?
 Any milestone moments in your career?

 Joining companies that are growing rapidly has been key to my HR career and development.
 I’ve also sought to work for companies that prioritize HR’s strategic worth and contribution.